lavafeld/magma-guide/docs/guide/run-measurements.md

 orchestrate network measurements.
 It currently contains only OONI-developed software as we are reviewing more software that can be added to this section.
-Please feel free to propose other software or contribute by adding a section to the guide on how to perform network measurements with other software that performs network measurements.
+Please feel free to propose other software or contribute by adding a section to the guide on how to perform network measurements with other software.

 ## OONI